 |Veronica in her role in the 1978 version of Invasion of the Body Snatchers|

-But when she read the script from Lambert's point of view and talked to the producers, they said "well actually, she’s the audience.
+When Veronica read the script from Lambert's point of view and talked to the producers, they said "well actually, she’s the audience.
 It’s from her point of view basically that the audience is looking through"

 And so Lambert would become this.
 She was the one who sort of said, "Let’s draw straws, let’s get the hell out of here, what are we doing sticking around?"

-d) Revelation of the misunderstanding
+e) Revelation of the misunderstanding

 Soon news came through from Gordon Carroll to Ridley Scott "God there's a huge misunderstanding that occurred today"